-Marble chips are rumored to be found in the alleyways behind the present stores, but proceed with caution to explore, as it is private property.
+Marble chips are rumored to be found in the alleyways behind the present stores but proceed with caution to explore, as it is private property.
 Clarksville Marble Works, like so many Clarksville shops, perished in the 1878 fire.
-The current block of buildings was built soon after, which now feature Hey Noli Boutique, a few vacant storefronts and AndVinyl Print & Music Services.
+The current block of buildings was built soon after, which now features Hey Noli Boutique, a few vacant storefronts and AndVinyl Print & Music Services.

 Newt’s Record Shop

 Head directly east past the Downtown Commons and arrive at 119 N. Third Street, which still boasts the mid-20th century record shop’s sign painted on its brick wall.
 Once owned by Newt Wilson and his son Larry, Newt’s Record Shop is fondly remembered by Clarksvillians as a friendly local store that sold records, 8-tracks, and cassette tapes.
 It now houses Newt’s on Third, a co-working space that caters to all types of professionals from start-ups to growing businesses.